HackBerkeley/Growler/README.md

 </html>
 ```

 This is HTML.
 It's a language that browsers understand and use to render web pages.
 In HTML files, you define the content and layout of your web page. `index.html` is the name for the default web page that's rendered when you go to a site, so `index.html` will function as the home page.
 If you open the file in your web browser, you'll get a page that says "Hello World!", and on your tab, it should say what we put into the `<title>` tag.

-Now, I suggest reading up on the basics of HTML.
-Make sure you understand how to create forms.
-Here's a [Codecademy tutorial](http://www.codecademy.com/courses/web-beginner-en-Vfmnp/0/2) on creating web forms!

 So now for some user interface design.
 If you are design inclined yourself, feel free to throw away my suggestions and use your own.

 Our Growler webpage should include a glamorous logo and a space to type your growl and growl it to the world.
 We also need a feed, to display all the growls that have been growled.

 First let's add the logo, which will just be really big text.
-We can do this with the `<h1>`.
+We can do this with `<h1>`.
 Add an `<h1>` tag into the body of `index.html`, which will be our logo.

 ```html
 ...